andybalham/blog-source-code/blog-posts/published/encapsulation-not-always-desirable.md

 ## Don't throw the baby out with the bathwater

 Should we just make everything public?
 Of course not.
 Anything public forms part of the contract of your class and you should be committed to honouring that as best you can.
 Once you have published, then breaking that contract could result in very unhappy clients.
-If you are using [Domain-driven Design](TODO), then you will also need to implement some business rules to keep your domain objects consistent.
-Again, encapsulation plays a role here.
+If you are using [Domain-driven Design](https://en.wikipedia.org/wiki/Domain-driven_design), then you will also need to implement some business rules to keep your domain objects consistent.
+Again, encapsulation plays a vary valuable role here.

 What I am thinking about here are primarily read-only properties that have been hidden without thought.
-Because the language made that the default.
+Perhaps because the language made that the default.

 ## Sometimes privacy is just a facade